dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 ### Configure Dgraph Alpha server nodes

-Each Dgraph Alpha leader for a group writes output as a gzipped file to the export directory specified via the `--export` flag (defaults to an `/export` directory).
+Each Dgraph Alpha leader for a group writes output as a gzipped file to the export directory specified via the `--export` flag (defaults to an **export** directory).
 If any of the groups fail, the entire export process is considered failed and an error is returned.

-As an example of configuring `export`, you can run this:
+As an example of configuring data export, you can run this:

 ```bash
 docker run --detach --rm --name dgraph-standalone \